gitboosting/imuf/README.md

 [![R-CMD-check](https://github.com/gitboosting/imuf/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/gitboosting/imuf/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of imuf is to estimate the orientation of an inertial measurement unit with a 3-axis accelerometer and a 3-axis gyroscope.
-You provide the accelerometer and gyroscope readings, time duration, the initial orientation, and a “gain” factor.
-We provide an estimate of the final orientation.
+‘imuf’ uses complementary filtering to estimate the orientation of an inertial measurement unit (IMU) with a 3-axis accelerometer and a 3-axis gyroscope.
+It takes the IMU’s accelerometer and gyroscope readings, time duration, its initial orientation, and a ‘gain’ factor as inputs, and provides an estimate of the final orientation as outputs.

 ## Installation